How to Get Second Citizenship for Children

 They have to be added to your paperwork as well.

 Let’s use St. Lucia as an example.
-For a single person, the citizenship by investment program requires a $100,000 donation.
-That number goes up if you’re married, and more so if you’re bringing children along with you.
+For their, the citizenship by investment program the lowest price is a US$240,000 donation.
+However, with most of the option you can include three qualifying dependents.
+That number only goes up if you’re bringing more children along with you.

-However, if you have a child after you’ve already applied and been granted citizenship, it will cost you $25,000 to add them if they’re under the age of 16.
+However, if you have a child after you’ve already applied and been granted citizenship, it will cost you US$25,000 to add them if they’re under the age of 16.

 There are some nebulous ideas and rules for these situations.
 St. Lucia handles about 200 citizenship by investment cases a year and there just aren’t many situations where questions like these come up.